saiftynet/DealOrNoDeal/README.md

 # DealOrNoDeal
 A Terminal Game that tries to use Object::Pad to replicate Deal-Or-No-Deal Game.
-While this is in itself will hopefully become a reasonably fun implementation, it is mainly a test bed for me to learn Object::Pad and the eventual Core Object system.
+While this is in itself will hopefully become a reasonably fun implementation, it is mainly a test bed for me to learn [Object::Pad](https://metacpan.org/dist/Object-Pad) and the eventual Core Object system.
+[Paul Evans](https://metacpan.org/author/PEVANS) was quite keen on feedback from the community regarding the evolution of the Perl's Internal Object Modelling system based on [Cor](https://github.com/Perl-Apollo/Corinna) and this requires people to use it, hence this application.

 Version 0.001
 ![image](https://github.com/saiftynet/DealOrNoDeal/blob/main/Screenshots/Version001.png)